javoire/lingon-livereload/README.md

 * Automatically inject the livereload browser script in index.html
 * Automatically add available file extensions from the source folder for livereload to watch
+* Enable css to be injected live.
+The current integration doesn't support it.

 ## License